How we teach Reading

 Children enjoy their RWI lessons immensely, rapidly learning a very complex alphabetic code which they apply to both reading and writing.
 RWI teaching begins formally in Reception, with the aim that most children complete the programme by the Autumn term of Year 2.
-Pupils from FS2 - Y2 are organised into groups that represent the phonic phase they they are currently mastering, with all groups being taught Phonics at the same time - currently first lesson in the day.
-There is also an additional class based phonics lesson after dinner.
+Pupils from FS2 are organised into groups that represent the phonic phase they they are currently mastering, with all groups being taught Phonics at the same time daily.
+Y1 and Y2 are taught whole class phonics and 'keep up' sessions are taught for those pupils who need it later in the day.

 Partner practice is embedded in every stage of the teaching cycle, ensuring children are given lots of opportunities to formulate and discuss their ideas, develop their comprehension and make links to their own experiences.
 Fostering a love of reading is one of our core purposes and we use a range of high quality storybooks to make explicit links to the RWI text children are reading in class.

 From the very beginning of the programme, children’s writing skills are developed through phonetic knowledge.
 In Reception, children begin by practising forming written sounds (graphemes) and short, phonetically regular (green) words.
 Children soon move onto writing short, coherent sentences and later, descriptive, imaginative compositional pieces of writing.
 Lots of concrete experiences are provided during the teaching cycle to further support children’s writing, and the use of Read Write Inc. teaching strategies throughout the day reinforces children’s confidence in and enjoyment of literacy across the curriculum.
 To support your child with letter formation at home, these jingles may be helpful:

 All reading books are matched to each child's phonic ability.
 These books are used for reading in school and at home.
 Every child who is currently on the phonics program will be assessed regularly to ensure they are reading the correct books.